Jul 27

 4. pasamio August 1st, 2009 7:36 pm

 This product exactly won’t be in 1.6, but something very similar will hit 1.6 with the ability to update other extensions.
-Wordpress’ updater annoys me because it seems to want to force me into FTP mode on servers that I have FTP disabled on because they don’t need it and I control those servers completely.
+WordPress’ updater annoys me because it seems to want to force me into FTP mode on servers that I have FTP disabled on because they don’t need it and I control those servers completely.
 But yes, 1.6 will have similar functionality.

 5. M Snyder August 5th, 2009 2:45 am